kLiHz/learn-programming/mydate/README.md

-# mydate-cpp
+# MyDate

 A C++ class that can stores and output a date with different styles, with checking and suggesting function.

-# description
+## Description

-Use `MyDate` class to store a date, and insert it to the outstream with different styles;
+Use `MyDate` class to store a date, and obtain a `std::string` of it in various forms;

-And you can also calculate the days between two date; rolling forward or back is also supported;
+You can find out how many days are there between two certain dates; rolling forward or backward is also supported;

 Several methods are provided;

-`MyDate::print()`: Now support Chinese and English.
-Output what day it is now an optional setting, and applys to every output.
-A parameter to decide this when calling this function is under considering.
+`MyDate::to_string()`: Return a string of the date.
+Now support Chinese and English.
+Whether to print what day it is today is optional, and currently such settings apply to each call.

-`MyDate::set()`: Now, when `set()` function will **throw** a `MyDate` class out when it is processing illegal year-month-day combnation.
-The class it is throwing contains a legal date suggestion that is given out by function `MyDate::get_suggestion()`;
+`MyDate::set()`: Now, when `set()` function will **throw** out a `MyDate` class when it is processing illegal "year-month-day" combination.
+This object representing a legal date suggestion, which is suggested by the function `MyDate::get_suggestion()`;

 ```cpp
 MyDate my_date;